pliptor/PicoNN/README.md

 The last line shows that the segmentation was performed with 99% accuracy.
 The result will not perfectly match the original Python code.
 This is because of differences in random number generation.

+## Comparisson with Support Vector Machine (SVM)

-Note: It is worth trying to solve this problem using other than neural network techniques such as support vector machine (SVM).
-SVM works pretty well with this particular data.
-An R script with the SVM approach is also available in this repository.
-It has four kernels available and they are responses are plotted below.
+The input was also tested with the support vector machine (SVM) classification method for reference.
+SVM with radial kernel works pretty well with this particular data (R script included).
+It has four kernels available (radial basis, linear, polynomial and sigmoid).
+The results are suboptimal since all kernels were tested using default parameters.

 Radial Basis | Linear
 :------:|:--------: